Sales & Support: +1 (480) 360-6463

 Preventive dental treatment, evaluating patients for gingivitis and other oral illnesses, cleaning teeth, and talking to patients about how to improve oral health are all responsibilities that dental hygienists conduct in a dental office.

-Dental hygienists collaborate with dentists to provide patients with preventative oral care.
 They perform preliminary examinations and procedures, such as tooth cleaning and looking for indicators of possible oral disorders.
-Dental hygienists also help dentists with the implementation of dental therapies and the management of dental emergencies.

 Related Job Titles for Dental Hygienist